Devin Davis (basketball, born 1995): Professional career

+Lakeland Magic (2018–2019)

-After going undrafted in the 2018 NBA draft Davis joined the Lakeland Magic of the NBA G League.
+After going undrafted in the 2018 NBA draft, Davis joined the Lakeland Magic of the NBA G League.

+Lavrio (2019–2021)

-In August 2019, he joined Lavrio of the Greek Basket League.
+In August 2019, Davis joined Lavrio of the Greek Basket League.
 On August 3, 2020, he renewed his contract with the Greek club.
-During the very successful for the club 2020–21 season, where they reached the Greek Basket League finals for the first time, Davis averaged 10.6 points, 5 rebounds, 0.8 assists, 1.1 steals, and 0.6 blocks, shooting with 49% from beyond the arc, in 33 games, playing 23.5 minutes per contest.
+During the very successful for the club 2020–21 season, where they reached the Greek Basket League finals for the first time, Davis averaged 10.6 points, 5 rebounds, 0.8 assists, 1.1 steals, and 0.6 blocks, shooting with 49% from beyond the arc, in 33 domestic Greek league games, while playing 23.5 minutes per contest.

+ESSM Le Portel (2021–2022)

 On July 13, 2021, Davis officially signed with French LNB Pro A club ESSM Le Portel.
-In 33 games, he averaged 12.3 points and 5.6 rebounds, playing around 27 minutes per contest.
+In 33 domestic French league games, he averaged 12.3 points and 5.6 rebounds, while playing around 27 minutes per contest.

+Peristeri Athens (2022)

-On June 27, 2022, Davis returned to Greece, signing with Basketball Champions League club Peristeri.
+On June 27, 2022, Davis returned to Greece, signing with FIBA Champions League club Peristeri Athens.
 On November 10 of the same year, he mutually parted ways with the team.
-In 5 domestic games, he averaged 7.4 points and 4.4 rebounds, while in 3 BCL matches, he posted an average of 9 points and 3 rebounds per contest.
+In 5 domestic Greek league games, he averaged 7.4 points and 4.4 rebounds, while in 3 FIBA BCL matches, he posted an average of 9 points and 3 rebounds per contest.

+Napoli (2022–2023)

-On November 15, 2022, he signed with Napoli Basket of the Italian Lega Basket Serie A to replace Greek center Dimitrios Agravanis.
-He made his debut on November 20, 2022 when he scored 13 points and got 8 rebounds in 22 minutes in a win against Universo Treviso Basket.
+On November 15, 2022, Davis signed with Napoli of the Italian Lega Basket Serie A, in order to replace Greek player Dimitris Agravanis at the forward-center position.
+He made his debut on November 20, 2022, when he scored 13 points and grabbed 8 rebounds, in 22 minutes played, in a win against Universo Treviso.

+Scagliera Verona (2023)

+On February 10, 2023, Davis signed with Scagliera Verona of the Italian LBA.

+Astana (2023–2024)

+On August 4, 2023, he joined Astana.

+Panionios (2024–present)

+On July 20, 2024, Davis returned to Greece and joined Panionios.